AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/undead/lichen-lich-cm.md

     \ a point on the ground that the lich can see within 120 feet of it.
 The lich\
     \ is unaffected by the roots and vines.
 For all other creatures, the area becomes\
     \ difficult terrain, and each creature in the area must succeed on a DC 19 Strength\
-    \ saving throw or be [restrained](3-Mechanics/CLI/rules/conditions.md#Restrained)\
+    \ saving throw or be [restrained](/3-Mechanics/CLI/conditions.md#Restrained) by\
-    \ by the roots.
+    \ the roots.
 As an action, a creature can try to free itself or another creature\
-    \ within its reach, doing so with a successful DC 19 Strength ([Athletics](3-Mechanics/CLI/rules/skills.md#Athletics))\
+    \ within its reach, doing so with a successful DC 19 Strength ([Athletics](/3-Mechanics/CLI/skills.md#Athletics))\
     \ check.
 The roots and vines wilt away when the lich uses this lair action again\
     \ or when the lich dies.  "
   "name": ""
 "source":
 - "CM"
-"image": "3-Mechanics/CLI/bestiary/undead/token/lichen-lich-cm.webp"
+"image": "/3-Mechanics/CLI/bestiary/undead/token/lichen-lich-cm.webp"
 ```
 ^statblock